 Exploiting Buffer Overflow Vulnerabilities

-Return-oriented programming is a technique used to bypass data execution prevention (DEP) and code signing protections.
-In return-oriented programming, the attacker uses small code snippets called “gadgets” that are present in the program’s code to construct a chain of instructions that achieves their objective.
+Return-oriented programming is used to bypass data execution prevention (DEP) and code signing protections.
+In return-oriented programming, the attacker uses small code snippets called “gadgets” in the program’s code to construct a chain of instructions that achieves their objective.
 Gadgets are typically short sequences of assembly instructions that perform a specific operation, such as adding two numbers or moving data from one register to another.
 By chaining together a series of gadgets, an attacker can construct arbitrary code that achieves their objective.

 To exploit a heap-based buffer overflow vulnerability, an attacker typically overwrites a function pointer or virtual method table pointer with the address of a gadget.
-When the program later calls the function or virtual method, it inadvertently jumps to the gadget, which in turn starts the chain of gadgets as described above.
+When the program later calls the function or virtual method, it inadvertently jumps to the gadget, which starts the chain of gadgets described above.

 Example: Exploiting a Stack-Based Buffer Overflow Vulnerability